stith/eostre-spirits/README.md

 Sometimes, the set of vectors that you want to draw ends up being too much for your laser hardware, resulting in distorted shapes, flickering, or missing portions of your image.
 This patch provides several options for tuning the rendering performance so you can get a stable image.

-1. *Laser device properties*: The `laser` and `laserdevice1` OPs.
+1. *Laser device properties*: The `laser1` and `laserdevice1` OPs.
 These are built-in OPs which have a wealth of tuning parameters.
 Consult TouchDesigner's [Laser CHOP documentation](https://docs.derivative.ca/Laser_CHOP) for details on tuning.
 2. *Shape selection*: Additionally, the "Render count" and "Shape #" buttons in the main patch controls can be used.
 The "Render count" and "Shape #" buttons both accomplish the same thing, excluding shapes from the final output to the laser.
 The slider lets you just arbitrarily remove shapes from "the end" of the list, and the buttons let you choose which shapes to exclude.

 Depending on your laser, it can take some fiddling to get a stable image.
 Refer to your laser's spec sheet and any numbers that might be exposed from your laser manufacturer's suggested control software for a good starting point.